WebFlight/DynamicChangeObject/README.md

 # Mendix DynamicChangeObject module

 Welcome to the Mendix *DynamicChangeObject* module.
-This module provides a Java action that mimics the functionality of the Change object microflow activity, but enables the use of expressions for all inputs:
+This module provides a Java action that mimics the functionality of the Change object microflow activity, but enables the use of expressions for all inputs.
-* Object
-* Member name
-* New value
-* Commit behavior
-* Refresh in client
+![DynamicChangeObject logo][5]

 # Table of Contents